noemiernst/StackExchangeMathDataset/README.md

     * default='../output/database.db'
 * mode: parse formulas in ContentMathML (cmml), PresentationMathML (pmml), or both
   * options: cmml, pmml, both
+* tree: Whether or not to calculate slt trees from pmml and opt from cmml.
+   * options: yes, no
+   * default="yes"
+* threads: Number of threads to run parallel.
+One thread used to convert a single formula in MathML.
+   * options: integer
+   * default="20"

 #### Outputs of ```parse_formulas.py```